Magnolia Cemetery (Mobile, Alabama): History

 With the expansion of Mobile and the establishment of large private cemeteries in the first half of the 20th century, Magnolia Cemetery began to go into decline.
 Mobile National Cemetery was closed to burial in 1962 due to it being filled to capacity, like most of the remainder of the cemetery.
 By 1970 nearly 60% of the cemetery was not being cared for and had become extremely overgrown.
 In 1984 the Historic Mobile Preservation Society formed the Friends of Magnolia Cemetery as a non-profit corporation.

 The goals of the Friends of Magnolia Cemetery included the establishment of perpetual care for the plots, cleaning up the cemetery, removing or improving the existing vegetation, improving maintenance, restoring historic monuments and ironwork, hiring a superintendent for day-to-day operations, and surrounding the site with a new wrought iron fence.
-The new fence was conceived and designed by local architects Arch Winter and Thomas Karwinski.
+The new fence was conceived and designed by local architects Arch R. Winter and Thomas F. Karwinski.
 Along with its notable monuments and the prominent individuals interred, the efforts by the Friends of Magnolia Cemetery helped lead to the cemetery being placed on the National Register of Historic Places in 1986.

 In 1997 local veterans requested that the Mobile National Cemetery section be reopened to burial with an expansion into the last city owned piece of property at the southeast corner of Ann and Virginia Streets.
 Upon investigation with ground-penetrating radar it was re-discovered that the proposed area of expansion had at one time been used as a paupers field for indigent burials.
 Although these remains had been relocated to another location years earlier, Veterans Administration rules would not permit the area to be reused for veteran burials.